-For the third Self-Employment Income Support Scheme grant you are expected to keep any evidence that your business has been hit by reduced demand or has been temporarily unable to trade.
+For the fourth Self-Employment Income Support Scheme grant you are expected to keep any evidence that your business has been hit by reduced demand or has been temporarily unable to trade.
 This means you must have kept a copy of all records in line with normal self-employment record-keeping requirements, including:

 - Business accounts showing a reduction in turnover.